 It was the "bored" that reached him.

-I didn't know what to do to melt the emotional ice except using the Cycle Tool.
-It seemed pretty natural to take turns doing Cycles until we noticed that we had: 1) returned to joy; 2) recharged our desire; or 3) said, "OK, this didn't work, let's eat white cheddar cheese popcorn and watch streaming videos together!"
+I didn't know what to do to melt the emotional ice except to use the Cycle Tool.
+It seemed pretty natural to take turns doing Cycles until we noticed that we had: 1) returned to joy; 2) recharged our desire; or 3) said, "OK, this didn't work, let's eat white cheddar cheese popcorn and stream some videos together!"

 Using Cycle Time as a couple

-Needless to say, this "Cycle Time" has become part of our relationship when one or both of us shuts down or we feel disconnect.
-We love that, however, our dog Tammy, doesn't quite feel the same way.
+Needless to say, this "Cycle Time" has become part of our relationship when one or both of us shut down or we feel disconnected.
+We love that, however, our dog Tammy, doesn't feel quite the same way.